rehierl/node-tree-outliner/about-terminology.md

 A group of nodes that contains at least one active node, is said to represent active content.
 Processing all nodes of active content will eventually change the document's outline.

+## The body section

+The section that is introduced by a document's body element is simply referred to as "the body section".

 ## Heading X introduces section X